 For a few days a year, Glastonbury becomes the most fabulous place on the planet.
 But back in the real world, some pretty dreadful things take place on an almost daily basis.
 We work year-round to do something about it.
 We can’t be everywhere, we can’t fix everything but with your help and the support of those amazing people who run Glastonbury Festival, we can make a difference.

-Greenpeace returns to Glastonbury with a wake up call.
+Greenpeace returned to Glastonbury this year with a wakeup call.
 What’s happening in the Arctic is the starkest illustration yet of the peril our planet is in.
-The Earth’s spectacular air conditioning system is entering a spiral of decline because of an overbearing fondness for fossil fuels.
 But our protests are getting louder and cannot be ignored.

 We hope we both informed and entertained you about the things that concern us the most.
 Aurora our giant polar bear roared out her message that her home in the Arctic is melting while our replica ship conveyed the message about the Arctic 30 who together with our real ship were finally released from incarceration in Russia.